ztyyLV/web-twain-docs/indepth/deployment/service.md

 If Dynamsoft Service is not installed, users might receive the error 'The Dynamic Web TWAIN module is not installed' when accessing an application that uses Dynamic Web TWAIN.

-If you see repeat prompt on installing the service, please check out [Why is the browser prompting me to install Dynamsoft Service repeatedly?](../../faqs/distribution/why-is-the-browser-prompting-me-to-install-dynamsoft-service-repeatedly.html)
+If you see repeat prompt on installing the service, please check out <a href="{{site.indepth}}faqs/distribution/why-is-the-browser-prompting-me-to-install-dynamsoft-service-repeatedly.html" target="_blank">Why is the browser prompting me to install Dynamsoft Service repeatedly?</a>

 ## Files and folders in the service directory